daniel-frenkel/Valar-Systems/docs/docs/valar_w1.md.md

 Press the Run button to start the calibration.
 The device will automatically figure out the best value for the high friction zone.

+Stall values range from -64 to 63. **Increasing** the value will **decrease** the sensitivity.

 If the device is still stalling when not required, increase this value by one until fixed.

+If you place your finger in front of it and it does not stop, **decrease** the value in order to **increase** the sensitivity.

 **NOTE:** Cold weather may increase resistance and require recalibration